 You can also get involved with charity organizations, such as your local food bank or shelter, Rae said.
 Charitable efforts will get your name out to the local community and help a worthy cause.

 4. Get a pulse on your local customer base

 If small businesses are the backbone of the economy, loyal customers are the backbone of a small business.
 A survey by Cox Business found that an overwhelming number of American consumers visit a local small or medium-sized business at least once a week, with slightly more than a quarter (27 percent) visiting those same stores at least twice a week on average.

 They do so because consumers enjoy the familiarity and loyalty of local businesses, and respondents also cited a greater level of trust and more competitive pricing than large businesses as reasons to shop small businesses.

-During NSBW, it's especially important to reach out to the customers who have helped make your business successful, said Allison Checchi, chief marketing officer at YP.
+During NSBW, it's especially important to reach out to the customers who have helped make your business successful, said Allison Checchi, COO of Atom Tickets.